Edgar Allan Poe in popular culture

 Edgar Allan Poe has appeared in popular culture as a character in books, comics, film, and other media.
 Besides his works, the legend of Poe himself has fascinated people for generations.
 His appearances in popular culture often envision him as a sort of "mad genius" or "tormented artist", exploiting his personal struggles.
 Many depictions of Poe interweave elements of his life with his works, in part due to Poe's frequent use of first-person narrators, suggesting an erroneous assumption that Poe and his characters are identical.

-This article focuses specifically on the historical Edgar Allan Poe making appearances in fiction, television, and film.
+Additionally, much of Poe's writings and characters have made appearances in other media.

 Comics

 There have been over three hundred comic book adaptations of Edgar Allan Poe's works as of 2008, possibly more than that of any other American writer.
 Since then, the number of Poe adaptations in comics has exceeded that of any other comparable period.
 In addition to direct adaptations, a number of comics have taken Poe as a central character or as the inspiration for characters.

 The list below includes only those comics that feature Poe as a character or the inspiration for a character.
 It does not include every "cameo" appearance or those comics that use only the image of Poe.